Epistle to Philemon

 The Epistle to Philemon (Note: The book is sometimes called the Letter of Paul to Philemon, or simply Philemon.
 It is most commonly abbreviated as "Philem.") is a Pauline epistle of the New Testament of the Christian Bible.
 It is a prison letter, authored by Paul the Apostle (the opening verse also mentions Timothy), to Philemon, a leader in the Colossian church.
 Paul does not identify himself as an apostle with authority, but as "a prisoner of Jesus Christ", calling Timothy "our brother", and addressing Philemon as "fellow labourer" and "brother".
 Onesimus, a slave who had escaped from his master Philemon, was returning with this epistle wherein Paul asked Philemon to receive him as a "brother beloved".
-The letter appeals on behalf of Onesimus, who had subsequently became a Christian through Paul.
+The letter appeals on behalf of Onesimus, who subsequently became a Christian through Paul.
 Paul requests that Philemon receive Onesimus not as a slave but as a beloved brother in Christ, offering to repay any debt Onesimus owes.

 Philemon was a wealthy Christian, possibly a bishop of the church that met in his home in Colossae.
 This letter is now generally regarded as one of the undisputed works of Paul.
 It is the shortest of Paul's extant letters, consisting of only 335 words in the Greek text.

 The epistle emphasizes reconciliation, forgiveness, and Christian fellowship, addressing themes of slavery, freedom, and ethical conduct within the Roman social context.
 While it does not explicitly condemn slavery, it reframes master-servant relationships in spiritual terms, highlighting the moral and social transformation encouraged within early Christian communities.

 Composition

-The Epistle to Philemon was composed around AD 57–62 by Paul while in prison at Caesarea Maritima (early date) or more likely from Rome (later date) in conjunction with the composition of Colossians.
+The Epistle to Philemon was composed around AD 57–62 by Paul while in prison at Caesarea Maritima (early date) or from Rome (later date).
+Scholars who do not dispute Pauline authorship of Colossians often hold that both were composed together.

 Authorship

 The Epistle to Philemon is attributed to the apostle Paul, and this attribution has rarely been questioned by scholars.
 Along with six others, it is numbered among the "undisputed letters", which are widely considered to be authentically Pauline.
 The main challenge to the letter's authenticity came from a group of German scholars in the nineteenth century known as the Tübingen School.
-Their leader, Ferdinand Christian Baur, only accepted four New Testament epistles as genuinely written by Paul: Romans, 1 and 2 Corinthians and Galatians.
+Their leader, Ferdinand Christian Baur, only accepted four New Testament epistles as genuinely written by Paul: Romans, 1 and 2 Corinthians, and Galatians.
 Commenting on Philemon, Baur described the subject matter as "so very singular as to arouse our suspicions", and concluded that it is perhaps a "Christian romance serving to convey a genuine Christian idea".
 This view is now largely considered to be outdated and finds no support in modern scholarship.

 The opening verse of the salutation also names Timothy alongside Paul.
 This, however, does not mean that Timothy was the epistle's co-author.
 Rather, Paul regularly mentions others in the address if they have a particular connection with the recipient.
 In this case, Timothy may have encountered Philemon while accompanying Paul in his work in Ephesus.